 Rules of Professional Conduct

 Before I get started, I think it’s important to mention the rules of professional conduct.
-You need to review and abide by these rules for your jurisdiction.
+You need to review and abide by these rules for your state bar.
 Online reviews are considered a form of advertisement.

 For most jurisdictions, you’re allowed to ask for reviews, but it needs to be a simple request.
 Offering anything of value in return for the review may or may not be permitted.
 But for those jurisdictions that allow it, you’re required to disclose that the review is a paid endorsement.